pbrand/AngularChat/README.md

 The local repository of the server should **only** pull from **either** the 'secure' or 'insecure' branch.

 ### Database info:
+user: root pw: cs4105
+user: cs4105 pw: cs4105

-The following databases are available for user: cs4105 pw: cs4105
+The following databases are available for user: cs4105
 * AngularChat_insecure
 * AngularChat_secure